 Step 1: Mindfully Plan Your Meal

 This step is best done in advance and not done in a rush on the way home from work when you haven’t had time to work out what you meal really is.
 Take a few moments on the weekend or the day before to work out what meal or meals you want to make.
-Unless you’re used to whipping up things on the fly, keep these tips in mind:
+Whether you're meal planning for two, or trying to get ahead with meal prep, creating a basic foolproof meal plan will help you to feel less stressed about getting dinner on the table.

 Related: How To Overcome Chocolate Addiction